GoogleCloudPlatform/cloud-code-intellij/kubernetes/docs/faq.md

 This can happen in some linux environments when the PATH variables are defined in `.bash_profile` or `.bash_rc` and the IDE is launched from the GUI, causing the IDE not to see the PATH variables.

-While, unfortunately, there isn't an optimal solution, the following are a couple workarounds:
+While, unfortunately, there isn't an optimal solution, the following are a couple workarounds in linux:

 1) Launch the IDE from the terminal